sacckey/sacckey.dev/content/posts/implementing-a-game-boy-emulator-in-ruby/index.md

 FPS: 46.73385499531633 → 49.2233733053377

-In this way, we continue to diligently identify and fix bottlenecks.
+In this way, I steadily continued to identify and fix bottlenecks.

-#### Refactoring PPU
-This is a basic principle of "do outside the loop what can be done outside the loop", but it's critically important in emulators, and resolving this dramatically improves performance.

-##### Calculate tile_map_addr outside the loop
+#### Calculate tile_map_addr outside the loop
 [commit](https://github.com/sacckey/rubyboy/commit/08273596838631334ee83fbd540feab5da09233e)

 FPS: 49.2233733053377 → 56.6580741129914

-##### Calculate tile_index outside the loop
+#### Calculate tile_index outside the loop
 [commit](https://github.com/sacckey/rubyboy/commit/3e79628cf69f15bc690049f1695e3767ae48e8a9)

 FPS: 56.6580741129914 → 60.44140113483162

+These are based on the basic principle "do outside the loop what can be done outside the loop", but it's critically important for emulators.
+Resolving these issues dramatically improved performance.

 #### Ruby v3.2 -> v3.3
-At this point, we achieved about 60 FPS without rendering, but we hit a wall.
+At this point, Ruby Boy achieved about 60 FPS without rendering, but hit a wall.
 There's a trade-off between optimization and code readability.
 For example, abandoning the use of constants and directly writing mysterious integers would make it faster, but that's not desirable.

 While pondering this, Ruby 3.3.0 was released on 2023/12/25.